HMS Tireless (P327): Operational Service

 Commissioned on 18 April 1945, towards the end of the Second World War, Tireless operated in the Far East between late 1945 and 1946 and then in home waters commanded by M L C Crawford.
 In 1951 she was the first of her class to be streamlined at HM Naval Dockyard, Devonport.
-In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953 she took part in the Fleet Review to celebrate the Coronation of Elizabeth II.

 By the late 1950s she was again modernised at Chatham Dockyard.
 In 1959 Tireless was part of the Home Fleet and took part in 'Navy Days' in Portsmouth during that year.
-Beginning in 1960, the submarine was the first command of future Adm.
-Sandy Woodward, who led Royal Navy forces in the South Atlantic during the 1982 Falklands War.
+Beginning in 1960, the submarine was the first command of future Admiral Sandy Woodward, who led Royal Navy forces in the South Atlantic during the 1982 Falklands War.

 She remained in service until August 1963 when she was put on the sale list.
 She was broken up in 1968.